 “If we publish your work, you agree to license to us the first publication rights of the stated work for a period of three months from the date of first publication.
 You retain permanent copyright of the work.
-Full licence to use your work reverts to you at a period of three months from the initial publication date.”
+Full license to use your work reverts to you at a period of three months from the initial publication date.”

 There are hundreds of short story contests across the globe.
 Have a look here and here for a couple of short story contest lists.
 Generally, contests will charge a small admin fee to enter and will offer cash prizes and/or publication.
 Depending on the contest, the publication could be online or in a printed anthology (a collection of stories by various writers).

-The top contests offer big cash prizes, but are also very competitive.
+The top contests offer big cash prizes but are also very competitive.
 It’s a good idea to start small and work your way to the top.
 Have a look around for local contests, run by Writers’ Centres, universities, or magazines in your area (or close-ish).
 Publications like local voices, and this will also provide you with valuable networking opportunities.

 Chose a short story you are happy with and give it a good edit.
 If possible, get someone to read it and give you some honest feedback.
 Have a look at the lists of magazines and contests above and choose one that is a good fit for your writing.
 Then take a deep breath and send it in!
 Best of luck!